 Beneficial Money Accumulator Plan (BMAP)

 📌 Country Bankers Life Insurance Corporation

 📌 Paramount Life and General Insurance

 📌 Sun Life Creditor's Group Life

-Much like the Paramount’s mortgage redemption insurance plan, Sun Life Creditor’s Group Life protects creditors and their debtors by reducing their risks of having unpaid loans.
-This plan secures loan repayments and guarantees prompt loan settlements.
+This mortgage redemption insurance from Sun Life protects creditors and their debtors by reducing the risk of unpaid loans.
+The Sun Life Creditor's Group Life plan secures loan repayments and guarantees prompt loan settlements.

-Just like any other investment, you should protect your dream house with insurance.
-It may come with hefty premiums, but a mortgage redemption insurance policy ensures that your debt will be taken care.
-You’ll have peace of mind, knowing your family will have the financial assistance to pay off your mortgage during difficult times.
+Like any other investment, you should protect your dream house with insurance.
+It may come with hefty premiums, but a mortgage redemption insurance policy ensures your debt will be taken care of.
+You must do your research and understand the terms and conditions, as well as the coverage and duration policies.